How can I repay my personal loan from abroad?

 It’s a good idea to pay off any outstanding debts you have before you leave.
 Doing so will make your finances less complicated and reduce the risk of you losing money on transactions because of currency fluctuations.
 This might not always be possible, however.

-Moving Abroad to Avoid Debts
+Moving Abroad to Avoid Loan Repayments

-On their side, financial institutions prefer customers to settle their loans in full before they go to live abroad.
+On their side, financial institutions prefer customers to repay their unsecured personal loans in full before they go to live abroad.
 This is because it’s more difficult for them to chase up defaulters outside the country.
 Although there’s a popular misconception that people owing money can flee the UK leaving their debts unpaid, this isn’t what happens in practice.
 Lenders can use the services of local debt collectors to recover money owed.
 In this case, they would follow the law of the country of residence rather than UK law, so it isn’t always beneficial for UK citizens.

-Even the popular fictional device of just varnishing and leaving behind all debts unpaid wouldn’t work in the real world.
+Even the popular fictional device of just vanishing and leaving behind all debts unpaid wouldn’t work in the real world.
 In such cases, lenders could issue a CCJ (County Court Judgement) at the borrower’s last known UK address.
 If all communications from the bank are ignored, then any UK assets such as property could be at risk.

 Making a fresh start in another country is exciting, and new experiences await you.
 However, it isn’t a reason to neglect any pre-existing financial commitments you have in the UK.
 There are alot of options available so that you can continue repaying your loan instalments from another country.